-“London Rhapsody is a composition by Joy Sigaud, played by the Philharmonia Orchestra.
+“London Rhapsody is a composition by Joy Sigaud, played live at The beautiful Orangery Kensington Palace by the Philharmonia Orchestra.
 The drums are not incidental.
 They intertwine, interrupt amongst the cellos, solo flute and oboes with states of grace.
 Determined, forceful and ultimately triumphant!”

 This is the story and inspiration for London Rhapsody:

 Who has a story to tell?

 The mist has turned to dense fog

 Can you fear what you do not know?

 The things you do know can fill the heart with dread

 As the heart keeps beating we will go on